 Allied's internal forecast for 2022 calls for low-to-mid-single-digit percentage growth in each of same-asset NOI, FFO per unit and AFFO per unit.
-While Allied does not forecast NAV per unit growth, it does expect to propel further growth in 2022.
+Allied does not forecast NAV per unit growth in any given time period.